Unity-Technologies/Graphics/com.unity.sg2/Documentation~/Texture-2D-Level-Of-Detail-Node.md

-# Calculate Level Of Detail Texture 2D node
+# Texture 2D Level Of Detail Node

 The Calculate Level of Detail Texture 2D node takes an input **Texture 2D** and outputs the mip level of a Texture sample.
 This node is useful in situations where you need to know the mip level of a Texture, such as when you might want to modify the mip level before sampling in your shader.